jakemas/pq-strongswan/README.md

 ## Prerequisites <a name="section0"></a>

 This package and guide is written for ubuntu.
 All testing was done on an EC2 instance Ubuntu Server 20.04 LTS (HVM), SSD Volume Type - ami-0ff4c8fb495a5a50d.
+A t2-medium instance with 8Gb of storage works just fine.

 ## Table of Contents